I have been saying for years that I’d do it. I swore up and down that one day, I’d most certainly do it. And finally, on October 7th, I did it.

 Calabrese – Italian ($3.25)

 Looks-wise, I was impressed.
 It made me want to bite into it.
 The casing looks slightly bubbled and it’s just begging you to chomp.
-Bread to meat looked good and this was actually the first one I bit into during this taste test.
+The bread-to-meat ratio looked good and this was actually the first one I bit into during this taste test.

 Smoked Chicken Apple Sausage ($3.25)